Pythm/ad-ClimateCommander/README.md

 Renamed indoor sensor temperature to `indoor_sensor_temp`.
 Renamed vacation mode (away state) to `vacation`.

+Version 1.2.0 Updates:

+- Notification Enhancements: Notifications now send recipients as a list to optimize performance by making only one call to send_notification.
+Please note, this change may affect custom notification apps if they are not updated accordingly.
+- Weather Sensor Configuration: The automatic detection of a weather sensor has been removed.
+You can now utilize the ad-Weather app or develop your own solution to receive weather data via events.
+This allows for more flexible and customized sensor configuration within individual applications.

 # Climate Commander by Pythm
 An Appdaemon app for controlling `climate` entities in [Home Assistant](https://www.home-assistant.io/).
 Set an indoor temperature target with an external indoor temperature sensor and configure your screens and provide other sensors to maintain a balanced indoor climate.